MolSSI/QCFractal/docs/qcportal/source/client-add-query.rst

     >>> data = client.add_molecules([helium])
     ['5b882c957b87878925ffaf22']

-Adding the same molecule again will not add a new molecule and will always return the same :term:`ObjectId`:
+Any attempt to add the same molecule again will not proceed and the same :term:`ObjectId` will always be returned:

 .. code-block:: python